Derpford/derpford.github.io/content/posts/astroneer.md

 This is kind of a complicated statement, because there are some games that are *called* survival games which I don't consider to be survival games.
 For example, Valheim is considered a survival game, but to my knowledge, it has no starvation mechanic, which places it firmly in the action-RPG camp for me.

 In order to be a survival game, a game must have some resource which the player needs in constant supply--food, water, et cetera.
 This is also the reason I *hate* most survival games.
+First, a quick recap of the previous post:

 ### Grind is not interesting.